Omelug/TelegramStalker/README.txt

 2/ download of regex dont works (and it is not priority yes) 3/ WTF some weird errors during replies downloading
-4/ checking already running scripts is heavy (I think it is cause by tg_db.py init)
+4/ checking already running scripts is heavy (I think it is cause by tg_db.py init) 5/ do test server and test files regex and other stuff